WICG/navigation-api/README.md

 ### Attaching and using history state

-To update the current entry's state, instead of using `history.replaceState(newState)`, use `appHistory.current.setState(newState)`.
+To update the current entry's state, instead of using `history.replaceState(newState)`, use `appHistory.update({ state:  newState })`.

 To create a new entry with the same URL but a new state value, instead of using `history.pushState(newState)`, use `appHistory.push({ state: newState })`.

 To read the current entry's state, instead of using `history.state`, use `appHistory.current.getState()`.
-Note that this will give a clone of the state, so you cannot set properties on it: to update state, use `appHistory.current.setState()`.
+Note that this will give a clone of the state, so you cannot set properties on it: to update state, use `appHistory.update()`.

-To watch for changes to an entry's state that occur without the entry itself changing, you can use the `statechange` event on a given `AppHistoryEntry`.
-(This isn't possible with the `window.history` API.)

 In general, state in app history is expected to be more useful than state in the `window.history` API, because: